 In addition to the all-in fee as such, a management fee for the units in target funds held in the Fund shall be charged to the Fund.
-All management fees are taken into account for the calculation of the total expense ratio (see "Costs" section).

 To the extent that the Fund invests in units of target funds, investors will have to bear not only directly the expenses and costs described in this prospectus, but also indirectly bear the pro rata expenses and costs charged to the target fund.
 The expenses and costs charged to the target fund are determined by their constituting documents (e.g. investment terms and conditions or articles) and are therefore impossible to forecast in an abstract way.
 Typically, however, it can be expected that the fees and costs charged to the Fund described in this Prospectus are similar to those charged to target funds.